Prapthi564/DevOps-DevSecOps-Hackathon/README.md

 Welcome to the DevOps/DevSecOps Challenge hackathon!

-- In this hackathon, you'll venture into modern DevOps practices by implementing a seamless on-premises to cloud infrastructure transition.
-You'll explore and harness GitHub's fleet of features, dive into Azure's advanced PaaS services, and gain an understanding of continuous delivery.
+- In this hackathon, you'll elevate your .NET applications to new heights!
+Dive into the world of Continuous Integration and Deployment (CI/CD) using GitHub Actions, fortify repository security with GitHub Advanced Security, enforce advanced security measures and policies, and implement monitoring solutions with resilience testing using Azure Chaos Studio.

 ## Table of Contents